Cloud-SPAN/04genomics/_episodes/03-automation.md

 > SRR2584863 was from generation 15000, and SRR2584866 was from generation 50000.
 How did the number of mutations per sample change
 > over time?
 Examine the metadata table.
 What is one reason the number of mutations may have changed the way they did?
 >
-> Discuss these questions in your breakout rooms.
+> If you are attending an instructor-led workshop, discuss these questions in your breakout rooms.
 Nominate someone to put a summary of your thoughts onto the Padlet.
 >
 > Hint: You can find a copy of the output files for the subsampled trimmed FASTQ file variant calling in the
 > `~/.solutions/wrangling-solutions/variant_calling_auto/` directory.